ICAZ117/mocside/README.md

 * Problems Page
 	* Style Problems Page
-	* add button in top left to return to labs page
 	* add the professor version of this page, ie. the add, delete, publish buttons for labs
 	* complete dynamic problems info
 	* confirm delete message